 Explain the benefits of the opportunity

 When trying to entice a candidate to an opportunity, you must make it clear what they can gain from it.
 Therefore, the unique benefits of the role must be highlighted from the offset.
 One of the most desirable benefits from a Gen Z perspective is the opportunity for career development and progression.
 Additionally, remote working and distinct company culture are also sought-after professional features.
-Make sure these perks are always known when it comes to graduate recruitment in 2022.
+Make sure these perks are always known when it comes to graduate recruitment.

 Make the email personal